krzysztofkisiel/JavaFirstApp/README.md

 - add loans
 - show accounts
 - show cars
-- show and manage loans
+- show and manage loans.

-There is weak validation on data fields (there is validation, but it's simple).
+There is weak validation on data fields (there is validation, but it's very simple, i wasn't focused on this).
 I'm using mySql database with jdbc driver, and JUnit ver.
 3.8.1 Patterns used: decorator, dao and template method.
 Multi-layer app, using interfaces and abstraction.